-Using MARS data analysis software, a sum of luminescent signal over the 2 second time period of data collection was obtained.
-From this we can show that the response is robust with signal to blank calculated to be 587 for the high concentration standard.
-Furthermore regression analysis shows that the data ﬁts to a 4-parameter ﬁt as expected (Figure 2B) from which calculation of unknown concentrations could be possible.
+Using MARS data analysis software, a sum of luminescent signals over the 2 second time period of data collection was obtained.
+From this, we can show that the response is robust with signal to blank calculated to be 587 for the high concentration standard.
+Furthermore, regression analysis shows that the data ﬁts to a 4-parameter ﬁt as expected (Figure 2B) from which calculation of unknown concentrations could be possible.

 We were further able to confirm the ability to perform the SPARCL assay in a 384-well plate format.
 The data collected in the 384-well tests exhibited a similar response to injection of trigger solution (Figure 3A).

-Once again, upon the completion of data analysis we could conﬁrm that the assay performed in 384-well plates was similarly robust based on signal to blank values (=576 for high standard).
-In addition the expected 4-parameter ﬁt curve can be used to correlate concentration to signal (Figure 3B).
+Once again, upon the completion of data analysis, we could conﬁrm that the assay performed in 384-well plates was similarly robust based on signal to blank values (=576 for the high standard).
+In addition, the expected 4-parameter ﬁt curve can be used to correlate concentration to signal (Figure 3B).

 Lumigen’s SPARCL assay is highly compatible with the BMG LABTECH CLARIOstar microplate reader.
-We obtained robust responses in this pharmacokinetic assay which detect human IgG.
-For those who seek higher throughput we ﬁnd the 384-well plate option also performs very well.
+We obtained robust responses in this pharmacokinetic assay which detects human IgG.
+For those who seek higher throughput, we ﬁnd the 384-well plate option also performs very well.